Nebula-Block-Data/docs/API_Reference/Instance/List_Products.md

 # List Products

-Returns a list of available GPU virtual machine hardware configurations, which include GPUs, CPUs, RAM, and system disk.
+Returns a list of available GPU instance hardware configurations, which include GPUs, CPUs, RAM, and system disk.
-These virtual machine configurations are referred to as products.
+These instance configurations are referred to as products.

 ## HTTP Request